3 Cheese Tortellini Alla Panna is rich and decadent, yet incredibly easy to make, and will easily impress anyone you serve it to.

 You might want to put your own spin on this recipe after you’ve made it a few times.
 Here are some really great ideas on how to do that exact thing!

-Make it Spicy: Adding a sprinkling of red chili flakes would definitely switch it up!
-Careful not to add too much that it overpowers the rest of the flavors.
+- Make it Spicy: Adding a sprinkling of red chili flakes would definitely switch it up!
+Be careful not to add too much so that it overpowers the rest of the flavors.

 Dealing with the Leftovers